DespoinaSakoglou/Movie-Trailer-Website-Udacity/README.md

 *Content*
 * Added title and text content in the body of the page.
 * Added a horizontal line for visual separation between text and movie tiles.
+* Included 12 movies instead of 6, to create a longer page.
 * Added more characteristics to the movie, including:
   * year of release
   * movie rating